Our governance

 Combatting deforestation

-Forests are not only the main global biodiversity reservoir, they also play a primary role in sequestering carbon, thus contributing actively to combatting climate change.
+Forests are not only the main global biodiversity reservoir, but they also play a primary role in sequestering carbon, thus actively contributing to combatting climate change.

-In accordance with its strategy for fighting climate change and for promoting the preservation of natural capital, BNP Paribas has established three policies for governing its financing and investments in the sectors of palm oil, wood pulp and agriculture.
+In accordance with its environmental position and its actions to preserve natural capital, BNP Paribas has established three policies guiding its financing and investments in the sectors of palm oil, wood pulp and agriculture.

-BNP Paribas’ global commitment to protecting forests has been recognised by Global Canopy, an NGO, which ranked BNP Paribas at the head of 150 financial institutions in its Forest500 ranking released in January 2022.
+BNP Paribas’ global commitment to protecting forests has been recognised by the NGO Global Canopy, which for the last several years has ranked BNP Paribas among the most committed financial institutions on the subject in its Forest500 ranking.

-in financing of companies helping to protect terrestrial and marine biodiversity as of the end of 2023
+in financing to companies helping to protect terrestrial and marine biodiversity as of the end of 2024

 Our "Palm oil" sector policy

-Since 2017, the palm oil policy has included an assessment of new palm oil plantations, based on the high-carbon-stock approach.
-The policy aims to protect forests possessing a high stock of carbon and is one of the financial sector’s most advanced policies.
+Since 2017, the palm oil policy has included an assessment of new palm oil plantations, based on the High Carbon Stock (HCS) approach to protect forests with high carbon stocks, making it one of the most advanced policies in the financial sector.

 our palm oil sector policy